NCEAS/rt/README.md

 You can then navigate to http://localhost:8080 and log in as user `root` with password `password`.
 Be aware the tests are hard-coded against http://localhost:8080.

+### `rt_api` objects

+All API calls go through make use of a custom `rt_api` obejct, which is made up of three parts:

+1. the `content`, generally returned as a tibble/data frame
+2. the `path` or URL that was accessed
+3. the HTTP `response` from the API.

+This is mainly to help normalie out some of the inconsistencies in the RT API itself and make implementing the API call wrappers easier.

 ## Support / Issues / Feedback